Azaze7/Azaze7.github.io/_works/cardboard-box.md

 * MAVERICK is a Top-Gun themed game inspired by the gameplay style of classics such as 1942 & Galaga; utilizing retro pixel art graphics.

-* I have linked a full writeup about MAVERICK, our design decisions, & even ideas left on 'The Cutting Room Floor' below.
+* I have linked a full writeup about MAVERICK that includes our design decisions, ideas left on 'The Cutting Room Floor', & a full gameplay demo below.